2023 Tajikistan Higher League: Season events

 On 22 February 2022, the Tajikistan Football Federation announced that the season would commence on 1 April, and follow the same format as the previous season.
 The 10 teams would play each other twice in the regular stage of the season, before splitting into Championship and Relegation groups where they would then play everyone in their group again, resulting in the bottom two teams being relegated from the league.

+On 24 February, the Tajikistan Football Federation announced 1xBet as the new title sponsor of the league, as well as the Tajikistan Cup and Tajik Supercup.

+On 10 April, the Tajikistan Football Federation announced the VAR would be introduced to the league for the second half of the season.

+On 18 April, all five of the fifth round matches scheduled to be held on either 20 April or 21 April, where postponed until 28–30 June due to the original dates falling on Eid al-Fitr.

 Teams

 On 28 February, the Tajikistan Football Federation confirmed that 10 teams would take part in the 2023 season.

 Personnel and sponsoring

 Foreign players

+During the 2023 season, Tajikistan Higher League are able to register seven foreign players, with only five being able to be on the pitch at the same time.

+The summer transfer window began on 1 July and is due to close on 28 July.

 In bold: Players that have been capped for their national team.